 Any search for counselling or hypnotherapy in Reading, Oxford or London will bring up sites peppered with testimonials.
 Many different psychotherapists use testimonials on their websites and it’s certainly good for business.
 Customers like hearing of how a product has been well-received by others.
 It’s called ‘social proof’ and many hypnotherapists compete to see how many testimonials collapse.

 It is, however, a controversial thing to be doing in psychotherapy.
 Clients are grateful when their problems have been resolved and many write to their therapists to thank them.
 I’ve received many emails thanking me for my work.
 One came this every morning, from a person who has just secured a job in their chosen industry.
 It’s a fresh start in a new career and in a new city.
 I had, they said, given them the confidence to begin applying.
 It’s lovely to read how people’s lives have been changed for the better.

-Anyway, back to the topic at hand, Business obsessed gurus in y trade advise people to get as many testimonials as possible.
+Anyway, back to the topic at hand, Business obsessed gurus in any trade advise people to get as many testimonials as possible.
 It’s called ‘social proof’ and is supposed to convince people that the therapist is worth working with.
 If you can’t offer the proof then you’re not seen as being worthy of trust.
 Some people even make good money out of teaching other therapists how to go about the whole process in the most effective way.

 However, I urge you to think twice before buying the hype.
 This page will attempt to convince you that testimonials aren’t worth the web-page they’re written on and aren’t to be trusted.